ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Restriction of LPC shift to non-negative values

-As stated in section [linear predictor subframe](#linear-predictor-subframe), the predictor right shift is a number signed two's complement, which MUST NOT be negative.
+As stated in (#linear-predictor-subframe), the predictor right shift is a number signed two's complement, which MUST NOT be negative.
 This is because right shifting a number by a negative amount is undefined behavior in the C programming language standard.
 The intended behavior was that a positive number would be a right shift and a negative number would be a left shift.
 The FLAC reference encoder was changed in 2007 to not generate LPC subframes with a negative predictor right shift, as it turned out that the use of such subframes would only very rarely provide any benefit, and the decoders that were already widely in use at that point were not able to handle such subframes.

 # Interoperability considerations

-As documented in appendix [past format changes](#past-format-changes), there have been some changes and additions to the FLAC format.
+As documented in (#past-format-changes), there have been some changes and additions to the FLAC format.
 Additionally, implementation of certain features of the FLAC format took many years, meaning early decoder implementations could not be tested against files with these features.
 Finally, many lower-quality FLAC decoders only implement just enough features required for playback of the most common FLAC files.

 This appendix provides some considerations for encoder implementations aiming to create highly compatible files.
 As this topic is one that might change after this document is finished, consult [@FLAC-wiki-interoperability] for more up-to-date information.